pppxo/ip_reputation2csv/README.md

 - Put the IP adresses directly in (IPs.txt) file seperated by new line.
 - Use the CMD to run the command:
   > python main.py
-  > Wait for a few seconds for the magic.
-3- A CSV file will be generated and opened with all IP reputation results.
+- A CSV file will be generated and opened with all IP reputation results.